Military Divorce Lawyers in Washington

 In the realm of military law, military retirement pay is treated as divisible property in the state of Washington.
 Former spouses of military personnel may receive up to fifty percent of the service member's disposable retirement pay as a direct payment from the federal government if awarded that amount in their divorce case.
 There are guidelines for these direct payments, which include the 10/10 rule.
 This rule requires at least ten years of marriage during which the military spouse performed at least ten years of creditable military service.

-Proven Representation in Military Child Custody Cases
+Military Divorce and Child Custody

 Often contentious and emotionally daunting, child custody disputes can be even more overwhelming in the context of military divorce.
 Military parents facing deployment may fear that their absence could result in the permanent loss of their custody rights.
 Prior to 2009, when a military member "fail[ed] to exercise residential time for an extended period" this may have created problems in child custody determination.